West Penn Power

 - Have the opportunity to receive the following energy-saving items installed in the home:

 - Energy-saving light bulbs

-If you are at least 60 years old and receive a Social Security or pension check, or if you receive disability assistance, and your electric bill is usually due just before your monthly benefit check comes, we can extend your payment due date until after your check arrives.
+If you are at least 60 years old or receive a Social Security or pension check, or if you receive disability assistance, we can extend your payment due date until after your check arrives.

-If conditions make it difficult to pay your electric bill on time, we can arrange an extended payment plan.
-This maintains service while you make payments more suited to your financial situation.
+If conditions make it difficult to pay your electric bill on time, we can arrange affordable installments to be paid with your monthly bill.
+Payment arrangements help maintain your electric service while you make payments more suited to your financial situation.

 - Billing and Payment Options

-- Very Important Programs (VIP - handout Spanish version)
+- Very Important Programs (VIP) - Spanish Version

 - Customer Rights & Obligations Brochure